oasci/pitt-biosc1540-2024f/biosc1540/syllabus/philosophy.md

 # Philosophy

 The Computational Biology course explores how to gain insight into biological phenomena with computational methodologies.
-Below is the course philosophy that drives my teaching.
+My teaching philosophy that guides this course is below.

 ## Critical thinking is paramount